 First, we want to tell you some good news: when you start to look for a job in Hong Kong, you might be surprised to find just how willing people are to help you with your job search.
 Don’t be afraid to ask people for help, we cover this more in the Networking section below.

-In this article, we tell you our top 11 tips for finding a job in Hong Kong, these include;
+In this article, we share with you our top 12 tips to help you in your job search in Hong Kong.
+These include;

 - The importance of crafting a high-quality resume

 - Why using your network is so important.